MonashSmartStructures/ospgrillage/docs/source/rst/Module description.rst

     Figure 3: Grid numbers and edge angles

-For the example bridge in Figure 1, the following code line with the prescribed variables creates its inherit :class:`~OpsGrillage` object i.e. *example_bridge*:
+For the example bridge in Figure 2, the following code line creates its :class:`~OpsGrillage` object i.e. *example_bridge*:

 .. code-block:: python